Something to think about to use less energy…

 4 degrees celsius is the maximum temperature recommended for refrigerators.
 Would it be good to genetically engineer a yogurt culture that proliferates at 4C?
 This could extend the life of the milk as yogurt, with no heat and minimal effort.
 The idea is to add the culture right after opening the milk carton, or milking from the cow, and it would slowly become yoghurt.
 Raw milk would then still be healthy past 2-3 days.

 The purpose of boiling is to kill unwanted microbes, but milk from a carton or straight from a healthy cow should be relatively free of microbes?
-According to the nourishedkitchen.com article above, raw milk has some naturally occurring non-harmful bacteria, but they will keep you using fresh starter culture rather than reusing your yogurt.
+According to the nourishedkitchen.com article above, raw milk has some naturally occurring non-harmful bacteria.
+In order to maintain a consistent taste, they will keep you using fresh starter culture for each batch of yogurt rather than reusing the resulting yogurt as a starter.

 Regular yoghurt bacteria will not be active at 4 degrees Celsius.